debrawolford/treat-your-pup/README.md

 Take the following steps to clone the website:

-1. Navigate to the repository from the Github Dashboard.
+1. Navigate to the repository from the Github Dashboard
 2. Select the green button in the top right of the screen that says "Clone or download"
-3. Click on the clipboard icon to the right of the URL to copy it.
+3. Click on the clipboard icon to the right of the URL to copy it
-4. Open an Integrated Development Environment (IDE) and head over to the terminal.
+4. Open an Integrated Development Environment (IDE) and head over to the terminal
-5. Change the directory to where you want to clone the repository to.
+5. Change the directory to where you want to clone the repository to
-6. Paste the URL that you copied in step 3 and select "Ok".
+6. Execute the following command by pasting in the URL you copied in step 3: git clone https://github.com/debrawolford/treat-your-pup.git
+7. Press Enter
-7. The site will then be cloned.
+8. The site will then be cloned

 ## Credits